 The first step to recovery from childhood abuse is acknowledging the hurts and feeling the pain.
 Being emotionally, physically or sexually abused is unbearable for a child.
 When there is no restitution in sight, the only way to not go totally mad is to switch off one’s FEELINGS, albeit subconsciously.

 The situation in my dysfunctional home did not allow any space for MY feelings.
-Without doubt, I was prevented me from expressing any needs or protesting against any iniquities.
+Without a doubt, it has prevented me from expressing any needs or protesting against any iniquities.
 An innocent child dealing with unbridled hate and the ubiquitous silent treatment of rejection was too much to tolerate.
-I remember suppressing my tears, and swallowing my rage.
+I remember suppressing my tears and swallowing my rage.
 Showing a nonchalance for any ridicule and rejection.

-The fallout of ahedonia is alexithymia which is the inability to identify or express one’s emotions so as to appear normal before others.
+The fallout of anhedonia is alexithymia which is the inability to identify or express one’s emotions so as to appear normal before others.
 Alexithymia is the Emotional Disconnect Behind the Mask of Normalcy.

-For survival sake one has to numb one’s emotions which inevitably remain stuck in the the emotional right hemisphere of the brain.
+Further, for the sake of survival, one has to numb one’s emotions which inevitably remain stuck in the emotional right hemisphere of the brain.
 When emotions are consciously or subconsciously blocked from being processed, the connection between the two hemispheres is disrupted.
 The corpus callosum – the bridge between the right and left spheres shrivels up from sustained abuse.
 Thereby, transfer of emotional information from the right hemisphere to the left hemisphere, where associations between language and feelings occur cannot happen.

 Subsequently, an abused child slowly stops feeling her emotions.
 Despite feeling emotions, she is unable to convey it according, Dr. Henry Krystal, a pioneer of trauma science, coined the term, alexithymia.